-The supply battery supplies all activated 12 V devices when the system is not connected to an external power source.
-Thus, the supply battery is continuously discharging.
+The supply battery supplies all switched on 12 V devices when the system is not connected to an external power source.
+While this is the case, the supply battery is continuously discharging.

 Only supply batteries of the same type and same capacity can be switched in parallel or used as starter/motorhome battery.